 Cut down your very own fresh-from-Florida Christmas tree in the Ocala National Forest.

 It’s that time of year again!
-Join the Florida Wildflower Foundation at 10am on Saturday, Dec.
-4 for a fun, family-friendly day in the forest.
-Meet at the Pittman Visitors Center where Forest Service biologist Liz Ramirez will introduce us to the Ocala National Forest.
-Learn how the scrub habitat is being managed and restored.
-Find out why the Forest Service is allowing people to cut down trees and how it fits into their management plan.
+Join the Florida Wildflower Foundation at 10 am on Saturday, Dec.
+3 for a fun, family-friendly day in the forest.
+Meet at the Pittman Visitors Center where a Forest Service biologist will introduce us to the Ocala National Forest and the incredible habitats being managed and restored there.
+Find out how the Forest Service balances providing resources to the public and conservation of these critical lands.

 Then we’ll caravan to the Christmas tree cutting site, where everyone with a permit* will have the opportunity to pick out and cut down their very own fresh-from-Florida sand pine.
 Stick around and enjoy a hike or picnic in the forest.

 This field trip is free for Foundation members** and $5 for non-members.
 No charge for children 18 and under.
 Tree-cutting permits are an additional $10 plus $2 fee for members and non-members.
 Anyone who wishes to take home a tree will need to purchase a permit online before the trip.
+Permits are now available for purchase.
 Please print a copy of your permit and bring it on the day of the field trip (Cutting a tree is not required in order to attend the field trip.)

 * A permit is required in order to cut down a tree.
 Permits are $10 per tree plus an additional $2 fee.
 Permits can be purchased here.
 Permit fees benefit the Ocala National Forest programs.

 - Bring a hatchet and/or hand saw to cut your tree.
 You may also want bring loppers to trim stray branches.

 - Bring ropes or bungees to secure the tree to your vehicle.